- What other names is Fluoride known by?

 Insufficient Evidence to Rate Effectiveness for...

-- Preventing bone loss in people with rheumatoid arthritis and Crohn's disease (an intestinal disorder).
+- Preventing bone loss in people with Crohn's disease (an intestinal disorder).

 Natural Medicines Comprehensive Database rates effectiveness based on scientific evidence according to the following scale: Effective, Likely Effective, Possibly Effective, Possibly Ineffective, Likely Ineffective, and Insufficient Evidence to Rate (detailed description of each of the ratings).